rasundsbak/rtd-tutorial/docs/source/000_dress_rehearsal.rst

 **10:15-11:00**

 - Short presentation of the workshop, and its documentation pages 00 - 03 and 05
-- Start doing the tasks, while PML and RS check out that everybody:
+- Start doing the tasks, while PML and RS check out (green/ red sticky note method) that everybody:
  #. control login with Authenticator and password (10:15 - 10:30)
- #. otherwise have someone to sit with if login proves impossible
- #. have set up a my_venv
+ #. have set up a my_venv according to the :doc:`01_preparations`
 - First task from :doc:`00_motivation`
 - Tasks from :doc:`02_easy_login` and :doc:`03_downloading_packages`.
 - :doc:`05_hello_world`